awsdocs/aws-batch-user-guide/doc_source/troubleshooting.md

 If your job definitions specify more CPU or memory resources than your compute resources can allocate, then your jobs will never be placed\.
 For example, if your job specifies 4 GiB of memory, and your compute resources have less than that available, then the job cannot be placed on those compute resources\.
 In this case, you must reduce the specified memory in your job definition or add larger compute resources to your environment\.
 Some memory is reserved for the Amazon ECS container agent and other critical system processes\.
 For more information, see [Compute Resource Memory Management](memory-management.md)\.

 No internet access for compute resources
+Compute resources need access to communicate with the Amazon ECS service endpoint\.
+This can be through an interface VPC endpoint or through your compute resources having public IP addresses\.
+For more information about interface VPC endpoints, see [Amazon ECS Interface VPC Endpoints \(AWS PrivateLink\)](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/vpc-endpoints.html) in the *Amazon Elastic Container Service Developer Guide*\.
-Compute resources need external network access to communicate with the Amazon ECS service endpoint, so if your compute resources do not have public IP addresses, then they must use network address translation \(NAT\) to provide this access\.
+If you do not have an interface VPC endpoint configured and your compute resources do not have public IP addresses, then they must use network address translation \(NAT\) to provide this access\.
 For more information, see [NAT Gateways](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) in the *Amazon VPC User Guide*\.
 For more information, see [Tutorial: Creating a VPC with Public and Private Subnets for Your Compute Environments](create-public-private-vpc.md)\.

 Amazon EC2 instance limit reached
 The number of Amazon EC2 instances that your account can launch in an AWS region is determined by your EC2 instance limit\.
 Certain instance types have a per\-instance\-type limit as well\.
 For more information on your account's Amazon EC2 instance limits \(including how to request a limit increase\), see [Amazon EC2 Service Limits](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html) in the *Amazon EC2 User Guide for Linux Instances*

+For more information on diagnosing jobs stuck in `RUNNABLE` status, see [Why is my AWS Batch job stuck in RUNNABLE status?](https://aws.amazon.com/premiumsupport/knowledge-center/batch-job-stuck-runnable-status/) in the *AWS Knowledge Center*\.

 ## Spot Instances Not Tagged on Creation<a name="spot-instance-no-tag"></a>